vglang/mlang/README.md

 # mlang
-A functional verification language for declarative/markup language .
+A schema declaration language for declarative/markup language .